Emq17/Building-Intuition-For-DNS/README.md

 In this repository, my goal is to demonstrate and simplify the concept of DNS (Domain Name System) for a more accessible understanding.
 We'll explore areas like A-Records, the creation and updating of records, CNAME, and Root Hints.

+<h2>Overview (What We're Going To Do)</h2>

+1. Inspect DNS A-Records on the server (hostname to IP address mappings)
+2. Create some of our own A-Records on the server and observe them from the client
+3. Update records from server and inspect/clear the client DNS cache to gain understanding
+4. Touch on "CNAME" records (mapping one name to another name)
+5. Discuss Root Hints: If you're using our local DNS server to resolve names into IP addresses, why can we go to Google and all the rest of the sites on the internet?
+Does our local DNS server know about those?

 <h2>Environments and Technologies</h2>